-Just exactly what happens when you try to REPLY to a message, will depend somewhat on the settings you have or have made, & what type of E-mail program you are using.
+Just exactly what happens when you try to REPLY to a message will depend somewhat on the settings your computer has or you have made, & what type of E-mail program you are using.
 The settings and software in a recipient's computer also have a major effect.
 This is generic information for Windows computers.

-The below type of editing is nearly universal and has been
+The editing I describe in this article is nearly universal and has been

 will find it in most word processing programs, even that ode to